wonko9/skynet/README.txt

   $ skynet

 This starts a skynet tuple space message queue and 4 workers.
-You can now run the Skynet Console to play with skynet a little.
+You can now run the skynet_console[link:files/bin/skynet_console.html] to play with skynet a little.

   $ skynet_console